 “Why is that?” and “What can we do to change these issues?”

-From this inspiration, Engele, Haried, Sophie Li, and Emily Woodward created MakerGirl--a mission driven program about more than 3D printing.
+From this inspiration, Engele and Haried created MakerGirl--a mission driven program about more than 3D printing.
 MakerGirl seeks to inspire young girls to be active in Science, Technology, Engineering, and Math (STEM) and to continue to say “Yes!” to future challenges by offering design and 3D printing workshops.

 The first session was piloted in November of 2014 with seven 7-10 year old girls from the Champaign-Urbana community.
-From its inception, MakerGirl has gone on to provide classes for girls across the State of Illinois.
+From its inception, MakerGirl has gone on to provide 3D printing sessions for girls across the state of Illinois and beyond.
 Whether it be a beaming smile on a MakerGirl’s face as she watches her design come to life on a 3D printer or witnessing our own team members embrace and “lean in” to their leadership positions, we have had moments that continue to inspire us to create programs that support our mission and vision.
 We invite you to question what it means to be a “Maker” in your own life and join and support us in this movement.